-Pinochet reorganised Chilean society by applying neoliberal ideology.
-He was helped in this by a group of US-trained economists, called the ‘Chicago Boys’ (as they all came from the University of Chicago).
+Pinochet reorganized Chilean society by applying neoliberal ideology.
+He was helped in this by a group of US-trained economists called the ‘Chicago Boys’ (as they all came from the University of Chicago).

 The reforms by Pinochet led to fast economic growth in Chile, making it one of Latin America’s richest nations.
 However, they also led to deep inequality.
 Many poor Chileans struggle to survive with meagre pensions and poor public services.

 In 2019, years of resentment boiled over in anger as thousands of people took to the streets of Santiago, Chile’s capital.
 This led to months-long protests and riots, with a violent police response.

 In order to calm down the protesters, the government promised to draft a new constitution to replace the one passed by Pinochet.
 In 2021, the country elected a Constitutional Convention to write it.

 Another South American country, Peru also went through a process of neoliberalisation in the past few decades.
 Here it was led by Alberto Fujimori, a president who was also considered to be authoritarian.

 Fujimori came to power in the 1990’s by espousing a combination of neoliberal economic ideology and socially conservative populism.
 This is a combination that has also been seen applied by other right-wing politicians, such as those belonging to the Republican Party in the United States.